Category Archives: Research

 Continue reading

-Promoting Systems Thinking Skills in Middle Schools with Game-Based Structural Debriefing
+Promoting Systems Thinking Skills in Middle Schools with Structural Debriefing of Instructional Video Games

 Earlier research has shown that school children can learn systems thinking skills by playing video games.
 But simply playing a game without a systematic pedagogical approach is insufficient because the game remains a “black box” to students even if they implicitly understand how the system operates.
 Working with STEM teachers, a game development company and a non-profit, we designed and piloted game-based curricula to teach systems thinking skills.
 We call this approach Game-Based Structural Debriefing (GBSD).